How To Change Your Privacy Settings for a Safer Online Experience

 You may want to adjust your speech recognition data tracking as well.
 Microsoft’s speech features listen to your voice input to collect voice data, which includes details about your voice.
 And when the Windows Voice activation setting is on, your device listens for certain keywords.
 If the device hears the keyword, it will continue to listen for your voice.

-You can also update your app activity regarding which applications get launched and how often they are accessed.
+You can also update your app activity regarding which applications launch and how often they are accessed.
 The software you use can get tracked, and some users would prefer that, for their privacy, Microsoft not have that data.

 Changing your Microsoft privacy settings is a breeze if you know the correct steps to follow.